 Silver-Plated vs. Sterling Silver Jewelry: What’s the Difference?

 When it comes to silver jewelry, there are a lot of factors to consider beyond just the cost.
-For instance, which pieces are more durable and of higher quality?
-Are you looking for pieces with classic appeal or a contemporary flair?
+For instance, which necklaces are more durable and of higher quality?
+Are you looking for bracelets with classic appeal or a contemporary flair?
 Or, to put it simply, which is a better choice in silver-plated vs. sterling silver jewelry?

 The answer depends on your personal style, budget, and preferences.
-For instance, silver-plated jewelry might be better suited for occasional wear or statement pieces like the Trinity of Love Name Necklace.
+For instance, silver-plated jewelry might be more suitable for occasional wear or statement pieces.
 It has a lower upfront cost, and is more versatile.
 On the other hand, sterling silver jewelry is the ideal choice if you are looking for pieces that stand the test of time.
-Mighty Dainty explores the nuances that differentiate silver-plated vs. sterling silver below, to help you make informed decisions when you buy your next silver piece of jewelry.
+Mighty Dainty explores the nuances that differentiate between silver-plated vs. sterling silver below, to help you make informed decisions when you buy your next silver piece of jewelry.

 What Is Silver-Plated Jewelry?

-Silver-plated jewelry, like the Skinny Long Bar Bangle, looks and feels luxurious, but without the hefty price tag.
-However, it might still need to be re-plated eventually to regain its brilliance.
+Silver-plated jewelry looks and feels luxurious, but without the hefty price tag.
+When considering silver-plated vs. sterling silver, it is important to note that silver-plated pieces may still need to be re-plated over time to maintain their brilliance.
 Here are some of its characteristics:

-- Silver-plated jewelry contains real silver, but only in its coating instead of its core.
+- Silver-plated jewelry also contains real silver, but only in its coating instead of its core.

 - The process of silver plating involves coating a base metal (typically brass or copper) with a thin layer of silver, which can range from a few microns to a fraction of a millimeter.